ankita34359/Operating-System-Concepts-and-Practical-Exercises/Basics/Lecture-2.md

 - Lack of Prioritization: The system does not allow for real-time prioritization of tasks.
 If a critical job arrives, it has to wait for its turn in the batch.
 - Potential Starvation: Some jobs may experience long wait times if a batch is processing slower tasks.
 - Idle CPU During I/O: The CPU may go idle during lengthy I/O operations, reducing efficiency.

+## 3. Multiprogramming Operating System

+### Overview
+A Multiprogramming OS enhances CPU utilization by holding multiple jobs in memory simultaneously.
+When one job is waiting (e.g., for I/O operations), another is ready to use the CPU.

+### Key Characteristics
+- Single CPU: The system still operates with one CPU but handles multiple jobs in memory concurrently.
+- Context Switching: The OS switches between jobs, allocating the CPU to whichever process is ready for execution.
+Context switching occurs when a process moves to a waiting state (e.g., during I/O).
+- Maximizes CPU Usage: The goal is to keep the CPU busy by minimizing idle time.

+### Advantages
+- Improved Efficiency: While one process waits, another can execute, making better use of system resources.
+- Minimized Idle Time: By quickly switching between processes, the OS reduces CPU downtime.

+### Limitations
+- Complex Management: Handling multiple processes requires more sophisticated scheduling algorithms and memory management.
+- Overhead of Context Switching: Although effective, context switching adds overhead to the system, reducing overall processing speed.